 - Road: Thirukarukavur is present on Thanjavur-Kumbakonam main road.
 Several buses ply between Papanasam and Saliyamangalam at 30 minutes interval.Papanasam is 25 kms from Thanjavur and then to Thirukarukavur 6 kms from Papanasam.

 Some of the places where one can stay near Garbaratchambigai temple are:

 - Hotel Simran Heritage Contact: Station Road, Moudhapara, Near Fafadih Chowk

 - Hotel Pace Contact: 217, Pace City I, Sector 10A, Near Hero Honda Chowk

 - Manyaa Hotels Contact: Khasra No. 500, Khandsa Chowk, Opposite Sector 10 A, Before Sector 37 Industrial Area

 - Motel Melfort Contact: Raj Nagar, Near Delhi Jaipur Highway, Raj Nagar Mod

 - Gautam Retreat Contact: M-200, South City I, Behind Unitech House

-Tirumanancheri Temple: This temple is quite famous among the devotees from the Hindu community who wish to find suitable life partners for marriage or in order to overcome.
-All times are considered auspicious since Lord Shiva and Parvathy are in a bliss here always.
-The shrine of Thirumananjeri is closely associated with legends that tell the story of Shiva’s marriage to Parvati.
+- Tirumanancheri Temple: This temple is quite famous among the devotees from the Hindu community who wish to find suitable life partners for marriage or in order to overcome.
+All times are auspicious since Lord Shiva and Parvathy are in a bliss here always.
+The shrine of Thirumananjeri is has close relation with legends that tell the story of Shiva’s marriage to Parvati.